metio/terraform-provider-k8s/docs/data-sources/cloudtrail_services_k8s_aws_event_data_store_v1alpha1_manifest.md

 Optional:

-- `advanced_event_selectors` (Attributes List) The advanced event selectors to use to select the events for the data store.For more information about how to use advanced event selectors, see Log eventsby using advanced event selectors (https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html#creating-data-event-selectors-advanced)in the CloudTrail User Guide. (see [below for nested schema](#nestedatt--spec--advanced_event_selectors))
+- `advanced_event_selectors` (Attributes List) The advanced event selectors to use to select the events for the data store.
+For more information about how to use advanced event selectors, see Log events by using advanced event selectors (https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html#creating-data-event-selectors-advanced) in the CloudTrail User Guide. (see [below for nested schema](#nestedatt--spec--advanced_event_selectors))
-- `multi_region_enabled` (Boolean) Specifies whether the event data store includes events from all regions,or only from the region in which the event data store is created.
+- `multi_region_enabled` (Boolean) Specifies whether the event data store includes events from all regions, or only from the region in which the event data store is created.
-- `organization_enabled` (Boolean) Specifies whether an event data store collects events logged for an organizationin Organizations.
+- `organization_enabled` (Boolean) Specifies whether an event data store collects events logged for an organization in Organizations.
 - `retention_period` (Number) The retention period of the event data store, in days.
-You can set a retentionperiod of up to 2555 days, the equivalent of seven years.
+You can set a retention period of up to 2555 days, the equivalent of seven years.
 - `tags` (Attributes List) (see [below for nested schema](#nestedatt--spec--tags))
-- `termination_protection_enabled` (Boolean) Specifies whether termination protection is enabled for the event data store.If termination protection is enabled, you cannot delete the event data storeuntil termination protection is disabled.
+- `termination_protection_enabled` (Boolean) Specifies whether termination protection is enabled for the event data store.
+If termination protection is enabled, you cannot delete the event data store until termination protection is disabled.

 <a id="nestedatt--spec--advanced_event_selectors"></a>
 ### Nested Schema for `spec.advanced_event_selectors`